WICG/serial/EXPLAINER.md

 });

 navigator.serial.addEventListener('connect', e => {
-  // Add |e.port| to the UI or automatically connect.
+  // Add |e.target| to the UI or automatically connect.
 });

 navigator.serial.addEventListener('disconnect', e => {
-  // Remove |e.port| from the UI.
+  // Remove |e.target| from the UI.
 If the device was open the disconnection can
   // also be observed as a stream error.
 });
 ```

+**Note:** Prior to Chrome 89 the `connect` and `disconnect` events fired a custom `SerialConnectionEvent` object at `navigator.serial` with the affected `SerialPort` interface available as the `port` attribute.
+In Chrome 89 and above a generic `Event` object is fired at the `SerialPort` interface itself.
+An event listener can still register an event listener on `navigator.serial` as these events bubble from the `SerialPort` interface to the `Serial` interface.
+For compatibility with the earlier version the expression "`e.port || e.target`" can be used to get either the `port` attribute (if present) or the `target` attribute (if not).

 ### WebIDL